catarsi/mitao/README.md

 3. Type `./Mitao.sh` to run Mitao.

 ## MacOS
+> **The following instructions might not work for the Mac machines with the M1 chip.
+We are working on handling these issues in the upcoming versions of MITAO**
 1. [Download the last version of Mitao for MacOS](https://archive.org/download/mitao2/mitao_v2.1.2_macos.zip) and extract the the content of the archive.
 A folder with the name ***mitao\_{VERSION}\_macos*** should appear.
 2. Right click on the folder ***mitao\_{VERSION}\_macos*** and select **copy**
 3. Open the **Terminal** application